-ALLIN: Yeah, just briefly.
+Mr. Allin.
+Yes, just briefly.
 I think, just like it was said that we can't send people to build pipelines into the field, we can't or we would like to think we can't and don't make up facts, and we can't give politicians in other countries suitcases of cash.
 However, other geopolitical actors can and do those things.
-So the big dilemma for U.S. foreign policy in a more realist-feeling world and in a world - especially in a region that encounters a lot of scarcity, which drives this corruption at its root, is how can we compete, right?
-How can we compete when people are not - you know, they would rather have a lower gas bill than feel good about the values?
-So I think that's a dilemma.
+So the big dilemma for U.S. foreign policy in a more realist-feeling world and in a world-especially in a region that encounters a lot of scarcity, which drives this corruption at its root-is how can we compete, right?
+How can we compete when people are not-you know, they would rather have a lower gas bill than feel good about the values?
+I think that's a dilemma.
 I don't have a solution.
-You know, there are some initiatives on countering misinformation and fake news, not to use a - not to use a term.
+There are some initiatives on countering misinformation and fake news, not to use a term.

-But I think it's - I think it's, candidly, a really, really big challenge, countering state-run businesses who are willing to take a loss.
-And then you have to ask yourself, you know, how much does this region matter to the U.S.?
-What is - you know how great is the U.S. interest, and what we are willing to commit in terms of subsidies for the things that have to be subsidized versus, you know, the country that we position ourselves in rivalry with to now?
+But I think it's, candidly, a really, really big challenge, countering state-run businesses who are willing to take a loss.
+And then you have to ask yourself, how much does this region matter to the U.S.?
+How great is the U.S. interest, and what we are willing to commit in terms of subsidies for the things that have to be subsidized versus the country that we position ourselves in rivalry with to now?
 They may be willing to commit more.
-So this is - this is a challenge.
+So this is a challenge.

-MASSARO: Well, thank you very, very much to this terrific panel.
+Mr. MASSARO.
+Well, thank you very, very much to this terrific panel.

 Before we end, I'd like to make a plug for a Helsinki Commission briefing next week on Russian kleptocracy.
 Same place, same time, same handsome moderator.
-(Laughter.)
+[Laughter.]

 And, with that, the briefing is concluded.
 Thank you.
-(Applause.)
+[Applause.]